 14 La Fortuna

-Spend a final morning in the thickets of the jungle, perhaps taking one last walk to search for wildlife.
-Depart by shared minibus at 2 pm and head to La Fortuna.
-It takes about one-and-a-half-hours to reach the shores of Lake Arenal, followed by a further one-and-a-half-hour journey across the lake to the little town of La Fortuna.
+Spend a final morning in the thickets of the Monteverde jungle, perhaps taking one last walk to search for wildlife.
+Depart in the early afternoon and head to La Fortuna.
+It takes about 1.5 hours to reach the shores of Lake Arenal, followed by a further 1.
+5-hour journey across the lake to the little town of La Fortuna.
 On a clear day you'll have fantastic views of the surrounding area, and watching the massive Arenal Volcano loom larger and larger as you approach is a spectacular sight.
-Once you reach La Fortuna hop on another minibus to the hotel, then freshen up and head out on a walking tour.
-La Fortuna is a favourite among travel writers for a reason – words like picturesque and breathtaking spring to mind when trying to describe the town in the shadow of the volcano.
+Once you reach La Fortuna take another vehicle to the hotel, then freshen up and head out on a leader-led walking tour.
+La Fortuna is a favourite among travel writers for a reason – words like picturesque and breathtaking spring to mind when trying to describe this town in the shadow of the volcano.

 15 La Fortuna